mr-andersen523/homework12/README.md

 ## Instructions
 - - - -
-1. Clone the respository to your working directory.
+1. Clone the repository to your working directory.
    1. Type `git clone` in your command line
    2. Then copy and paste `https://github.com/mr-andersen523/homework12.git`
    3. Press `enter`